ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 ## Issues/TODO

 - More items are on the way!
 There's a lot to work with.
+- Minor incompatibility with BiggerBazaar: Skeleton Key will open chests added by BiggerBazaar.
 - Item models are bigger than they should be, and are also just placeholder cards.
 The style's growing on me, but actual models may happen someday.
 - Stats are set close to RoR1's whenever possible.
 May eventually set up a config preset which balances items a little more carefully with respect to RoR2's existing content.
 - Beating Embryo has no effect on some equipments: Eccentric Vase (NYI), Milky Chrysalis (nonfunctional), Radar Scanner (NYI), Recycler (NYI).